Is Egypt dangerous for tourists in 2025?

 Official unemployment remains double-digit and in short, we know that austerity policies rarely benefit the local population, at least in the short term.

-Security, and politics in 2020
+Security, and politics

 Politically, the situation is much clearer.
 Al-Sisi remains firmly in power, the generals have a free hand, dissent is crushed and freedom of speech exists as long as one speaks well of the government and does not exaggerate with extravagance, be it artistic or sexual tastes or opinions.